h8d13/Vase/.github/docs/docs_main.md

 - extra x11 legacy libs (optional)

 **PACKGS:** ~720 Base then ~750 with post install script essentials (Flatpak, Zsh, Python-gobject, Adwaita, Gtk4, Firefox) Extra ~30s

-> Built this tool because I knew that maintaining Archinstall seems like hell (judging by issues reported)
-> So I had to have a safe space to test AND change installer code OR create ISOs directly.
-> This would let me expand on sections I thought were missing out on like grub configs, hardware specific stuff, snapshots, etc...

-Another relevant example is setting latin keymaps for Grub in case of using password/rescue shell/editing launch lines.
-I've included this in [Grub2_Utils](https://github.com/h8d13/Vase/tree/master/vase_os/hade_box/archinstall/grub2_utils)

-#### Debug

-You can extract install logs using `curl -F'file=@/root/Vase/vase_os/hade_box/logs/install.log' https://0x0.st` adapt the path to be relative to where you are.
-This will return a logfile you can consult an another device if needed.